pypa/packaging.python.org/source/overview.rst

 An Overview of Packaging for Python
 ===================================

+..
+Editors, see notes at the bottom of the document for maintenance info.

 As a general-purpose programming language, Python is designed to be used in many ways.
 You can build web sites or industrial robots or a game for your friends to play, and much more, all using the same